K73T-T/Vanta-MK.I/JOURNAL.md

 Day 6 5/30/25

-Made A bill of meterials and cut the cost down by ~$50 4:36 PM - 7:02 PM
+Made A bill of meterials
+4:36 PM - 7:02 PM

 Day 7 5/31/25 More cad